QuirozE/os20202/lab/lab1/README.md

 Then, follow the instruction in [README.md](../pintos/README.md) to build and run the modified pintOS.

+## Extra

+Some optional additional modifications are in [patch/extra](patch/extra/).

+To apply them, first the base patches must be applied.

 ## Tests
 To check functionality, use the following command to run test